-- G10.1 Compensation describes the process by which a student who fails to satisfy some element of assessment is nevertheless recommended for progression/award on the grounds that the failure is marginal or is offset by good performance in other components of his/her study programme. - G10.2 A Course Assessment Board may, at its discretion, compensate failure in a module where, in its considered academic judgement, the compensation is fair and reasonable in relation to the learning outcomes of the course and the standard of the student's performance as a whole.
+- G10.1 Compensation describes the process by which a student who fails to satisfy some element of assessment is nevertheless recommended for progression/award on the grounds that the failure is marginal or is offset by good performance in other components of their study programme. - G10.2 A Course Assessment Board may, at its discretion, compensate failure in a module where, in its considered academic judgement, the compensation is fair and reasonable in relation to the learning outcomes of the course and the standard of the student's performance as a whole.
 Compensation must not be applied where the module mark falls below the threshold mark of 30% for undergraduate modules (Levels 3, 4, 5 and 6) or 45% for modules at Level 7 or above and modules utilised solely on the undergraduate professional programmes in Medicine and Dentistry (BDS, MBBS).
-A higher threshold may be set where there are sound academic reasons such as professional body requirements.

-G10.3 The number of credits which can be compensated within an award is limited according to the maxima shown in the following table.
+A higher threshold may be set where there are sound academic reasons such as professional body requirements. - G10.3 The number of credits which can be compensated within an award is limited according to the maxima shown in the following table.
 Course regulations may specify less than the maximum where this is appropriate or where professional body requirements so dictate.

-Type of Award Maximum c redits
+Type of Award Maximum credits

 Level 3 Level 4 Level 5 Level 6 Level 7

 1. Stage 0 20

 2. Certificate of Achievement Not applicable

 3. Certificate 0

-Advanced Certificate 0
+4. Advanced Certificate 0

 5. Diploma

-Higher National Certificate and Higher Certificate 40
+6. Higher National Certificate and Higher Certificate 40

 7. Higher National Diploma 40 20

 8. Cert HE/Foundation Certificate 40

 9. Dip HE 40 20

-10. Foundation Degree 40 20

-11. Degree and Advanced Diploma 40 20 20

-12. Honours Degree 40 20 Plus an additional 20 credits at either L5 or L6 20

-13. Top-Up Degree (Hons) and Senior Status LLB 20

-14. Honours Degree for overseas provision with 4 years study 40 20 Plus an additional 20 credits at either L5 or L6 20

-15. Honours Degree for Cyprus Campus provision with 4 Yr 1 40 20 20

-years Study cycle Yr 2 40

-Type of Award Maximum (d credits show n in bracke is)

-16. Integrated Masters 40 20 Plus an additional 20 credits at either L5, L6 or L7 20 20

-17. Graduate/Postgraduate Diploma 20

-18. Graduate/Postgraduate Certificate Not applicable

-19. Taught /Professional Masters Degree 20 credit taught module

-20. Professional Awards in the fields of Medicine 20 credit taught module Stage 1

-21. Professional Doctorate 20 credit module at Stage 1
+Type of Award Maximum cr edits 10.
+Foundation Degree 40 20 11.
+Degree and Advanced Diploma 40 20 20 12.
+Honours Degree 40 20 Plus an additional 20 credits at either L5 or L6 20 13.
+Top-Up Degree (Hons) and Senior Status LLB 20 Note this also includes students who enter direct into L6 of an honours degree 14.
+Honours Degree for overseas provision with 4 years study 40 20 Plus an additional 20 credits at either L5 or L6 20 15.
+Honours Degree for Cyprus Campus provision with 4 Yr 1 40 20 20 years Study cycle Yr 2 40 16.
+Integrated Masters 40 20 Plus an additional 20 credits at either L5, L6 or L7 20 20 17.
+Graduate/Postgraduate Diploma 20 18.
+Graduate/Postgraduate Certificate Not applicable 19.
+Taught /Professional Masters Degree 20 credit taught module 20.
+Professional Awards in the fields of Medicine 20 credit taught module Stage 1 21.
+Professional Doctorate 20 credit module at Stage 1